chirag127/Session-Sync-Pro-Browser-Extension/README.md

 -   JWT tokens are used for authentication
 -   Rate limiting is implemented to prevent brute-force attacks
 -   Input validation is performed on all API endpoints
+-   **Important Note**: Session data is not encrypted at rest in the database.
+This is a potential security risk and should be considered when using the extension with sensitive websites.
+Use the blacklist feature to prevent saving sessions for sensitive websites.

+## Limitations

+-   **HttpOnly Cookies**: The extension can save and restore HttpOnly cookies, but with limitations.
+During save, the extension can only retrieve metadata about HttpOnly cookies (name, domain, path) but not their values.
+During restore, the extension will attempt to set these cookies, but success depends on whether the server accepts the session based solely on setting these known cookies.
+-   **Website Structure Changes**: If a website drastically changes its login mechanism, cookie structure, or reliance on localStorage/sessionStorage after a session is saved, restoring that session may fail or not result in a logged-in state.

 ## License